Karsten Heeger: Research

-Professor Heeger’s research focuses on the study of neutrino oscillations and neutrino mass.
+Professor Heeger's research focuses on the study of neutrino oscillations and neutrino mass.
 He was involved in the resolution of the solar neutrino problem with the Sudbury Neutrino Observatory (SNO), the first observation of reactor antineutrino oscillation with KamLAND, and the first measurement of the neutrino mixing angle q_{13} with Daya Bay.

 Heeger is studying the nature of neutrinos with the CUORE double beta decay experiment, performing R&D with Project 8 towards a novel experiment to measure neutrino mass, and assembling Charge Readout Planes at Yale Wright Laboratory for the DUNE detectors, which is an experiment that will enable the study of the matter-antimatter imbalance in the Universe and determine the ordering of neutrino mass states.

 Heeger is co-Principal Investigator of CUORE, along with Reina Maruyama.
-Since 2021, he has also served as a co-spokesperson for the CUPID experiment, the successor to CUORE.
+From 2021 to 2025, he served as a co-spokesperson for the CUPID experiment, the successor to CUORE.
 From 2015 to 2024, Heeger was the PI and spokesperson of the PROSPECT experiment, which aims to make a precision measurement of reactor antineutrinos and search for sterile neutrinos at very short baselines.

 As a graduate student, Heeger worked on the Sudbury Neutrino Observatory, where his dissertation on a measurement of the ^{8}B solar neutrino flux was awarded the 2003 Dissertation Award in Nuclear Physics by the American Physical Society.

 Honors and awards

-Heeger’s research work has been recognized with numerous awards.
+Heeger's research work has been recognized with numerous awards.
 For his thesis work he was awarded the 2003 APS Dissertation Award in Nuclear Physics.
 In 2008 he received Outstanding Junior Investigator awards from DOE Nuclear Physics for the investigation of neutrino properties with bolometric detectors and from DOE High Energy Physics for the measurement of the neutrino mixing angle theta13 at Daya Bay.
 Heeger was awarded an Alfred P. Sloan Research Fellowship in 2009 and a UW Romnes Faculty Fellowship in 2011.
 He was named a Kavli Fellow in 2012.
 In 2013, he was named an American Physical Society (APS) fellow, nominated by the Division of Nuclear Physics (DNP) "for his contributions to the highest impact experiments in neutrino physics, especially for the major roles he played in the Daya Bay and KamLAND experiments".
 Heeger shared the 2016 Breakthrough Prize in Fundamental Physics as a member of three collaborations: SNO, KamLAND, and Daya Bay.